TheCruzat/WordPress-Gulp4-Starter/README.md

 ## Before We Begin

-This project assumes you have a working knowledge of [WordPress](https://wordpress.org) as a system and already have [Docker](https://www.docker.com) bumping for your local dev needs.
+This project assumes you have a working knowledge of <a href="https://wordpress.org" target="_blank">WordPress</a> as a system and already have <a href="https://www.docker.com" target="_blank">Docker</a> bumping for your local dev needs.
 You should also be comfortable with `npm` packages and working in the console.
-Experience with [Gulp](https://gulpjs.com) is handy but not necessary, this will walk you through that setup.
+Experience with <a href="https://gulpjs.com" target="_blank">Gulp</a> is handy but not necessary, this will walk you through that setup.

 Also, this is a bare-bones starter theme, we have an `index.php`, a `functions.php` and a very empty `style.css`.
 If you are not yet ready to build out a theme and its required templates yourself, you will want to start with a more complete theme.